Understanding the Differences: Ice agent vs border patrol agent

 Roles of ICE Agents

-• Working in tandem with other law enforcement agencies to combat serious crimes like human trafficking and drug smuggling, which often intersect with immigration issues and pose significant threats to public safety.
+- Working in tandem with other law enforcement agencies to combat transnational crimes like human trafficking, drug smuggling, and gang activity.
+These crimes often overlap with immigration violations, making interagency cooperation critical to enhancing public safety and national security.

 Roles of Border Patrol Agents

-• Responding to border security incidents, including apprehending individuals attempting to cross illegally and addressing emergencies that may arise in remote border areas.
+- Responding to border security incidents that range from apprehending individuals attempting to cross illegally to managing emergencies such as search and rescue operations in remote or hazardous border areas.

 Training and Requirements